Developer-DewPool/customtoken/README.md

 A) Installations

-this is a Django separate module App for Custom Token generate for different Api User with custom token key as custom name
+this is a Django separate module App for Custom Token generate for APIs with custom token key and token value as Authorization.
+Example: Headers: { CUSTOMTOKENKEY: TOKEN KEY }

+You can add as a additional along with basic Authorization in Headers (it's optional).
+Example: Headers: { Authorization: Bearer token, CUSTOMTOKENKEY: TOKEN KEY }

+It will make more secure in middleware.

 1. git clone the source destination from https://github.com/DpDew/customtoken